How Roth Individual Retirement Accounts Work

 These limits apply to both traditional and Roth IRAs.
 You can contribute to both in the same year, but the combined total of your contributions can't exceed the maximum for the year.
 You must correct the problem by taking a corrective distribution before the due date of your tax return if you exceed the maximum.

 Contribution Limits Based on Income

 Roth IRAs do have some income restrictions.
 Your Roth IRA contribution limit can be reduced or even eliminated entirely depending on your income for the year.

 - The earned income limit: You can contribute up to the contribution limit or your earned income for the year, whichever is less.
 For IRA purposes only, earned income consists of wages reported on a W-2, self-employment income from a business or farm, and alimony.
-If your income from all these sources is only $5,000, that's all you can contribute to a Roth IRA even though the limit has increased to $6,000 in 2019.
+If your income from all these sources is $5,000, that's all you can contribute to a Roth IRA even though the limit has increased to $6,000 in 2019.
 If your income $30,000, you can contribute up to the $6,000 limit because your earnings far exceed the maximum contribution.

 - The second limit applies to taxpayers with higher incomes.
 It's based on a taxpayer's modified adjusted gross income (MAGI) for the year and it determines how much, if any, of that income can be contributed to a Roth IRA.